Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 Scroll down to the recipe card below for detailed instructions and video.

-Does Ham Need to be Cooked?
+Does ham need to be cooked?

-I personally like to just heat my ham in a 300-degree oven for about 20 to 30 minutes.
+I like to heat my ham in a 300-degree oven for about 20 to 30 minutes.
 This will not give you a hot ham, but it takes the refrigerator chill off of it and warms it up to something a bit warmer than room temperature.

-Using a Blow Torch
+Using a blow torch

 I use a blowtorch I got from the Home Depot.
 It was inexpensive and works great.
-You can spend money on those gourmet ones but they are three times the price.
+You can spend money on those gourmet ones, but they are three times the price.

-My philosophy is why spend extra cash when you don’t have to?
-You can save so much money when you make honey baked ham from scratch.
+My philosophy is, why spend extra cash when you don’t have to?
+You can save so much money when you make honey-baked ham from scratch.

 Don’t be intimidated by cooking with a blow torch.
 It’s easier than you think!
 Once you unlock the secrets of blow torch cooking, you will soon be a master at creme brulee!